semiversus/python-broqer/README.rst

 =======

 In the first example ``adc_raw`` is a Publisher_ emitting values from an analog digital converter.
-The value will be converter (scaled by factor 0.3), sampled and a moving average is applied.
+The value will be converted (scaled by factor 0.3), sampled and a moving average is applied.
 Filtering for values greater 1 will be printed (with the prefix 'Voltage too high:')

 .. code-block:: python